tkiat/pomodoro-bar-py/README.md

 # pomodoro-bar-py

 This is a single Python script equivalent to [pomodoro-bar](https://github.com/tkiat/pomodoro-bar).
-Visit there for more information.
+Visit there for usage information.

 ## Prerequisites